 Vegetable-tanned leathers are produced in big drums and natural ingredients.
 This process is the traditional method and takes up to 4 weeks.
 Therefore these leathers are more expensive.
-Only a couple of brands today are using this leather.
-The natural appearance of this leather has a similar color as the human skin and comes straight out of the drums in this color.
-To achieve a different color, they are getting drum died and received a final finishing.
-Vegetable-tanned leathers usually only have a very subtle natural smell.
+Only a couple of brands today are using it.
+The natural appearance of this leather has a similar color to human skin and comes straight out of the drums in this color.
+To achieve a different color, they are drum died and receive a finishing touch.
+Vegetable-tanned leathers usually have a very subtle natural smell.
 The leathers are affected by sun and water and will develop a patina over time.
 They are more resistant and more robust than chrome-tanned products.

 The layers of the hides

-The skin's top layer is the most robust and most flexible part.
-The natural appearance of the leather is visible.
-So you can spot the pores, veins, and even small bites from insects on it.
+The skin's top layer, which is the most robust and most flexible part.
+The natural appearance of the leather is visible, so you can spot the pores, veins, and even small bites from insects on it.
 The surface is a bit more porous than the other layers and develops a lovely patina quickly.
 This part of the leather is the most exclusive you can purchase.

 For the top grain leather, the very first layer is being removed.
 This leaves the leather still with sufficient strength, but often the missing grain has to be plated artificially afterward.
 This part is not as strong and durable as the full-grain leather but still a viable option.
 It is mostly used to create a more homogenous look.